46elks/samples/README.md

 Read more over at [www.46elks.com/docs](http://www.46elks.com/docs)

-This source is released as public domain.
+This source code is released as public domain.
 Use freely.